nytud/hunlp-GATE/README.md

 ###Method 1 (only GATE Developer & internet acces required):

-Follow these steps to install the plugin directly in GATE Developer using the online plugin repository hosted at `corpus.nytud.hu`:
+Follow these steps to install the plugin directly in GATE Developer using the online plugin repository hosted at `corpus.nytud.hu` (*Note: the plugin requires **600MB** of space and may take a few minutes to download*):

 1. Start GATE Developer.
 2. In the menu click: File / Manage CREOLE Plugins...